Training the 'Next-Generation' of Oral Health Professionals

 Once your application is complete, it will be reviewed by the Graduate Studies Committee.
 The committee will either make a determination immediately or ask you to interview, in-person or online video conference accommodations are available.
 Once a decision has been made, you will be notified by letter.

-Watch this video to learn what a current PhD/DMD candidate has to say about the advantages of combining clinical training with oral science research experience.
+Watch these videos to hear from current DMD/PhD candidates on the advantages of combining clinical training with oral science research experience.